Toloka/docs/en/guide/concepts/item_more_similar.md

     - Template Builder

-      1. Use the {% if locale == "en-com" %}[ready-made code](https://clck.ru/U7feQ){% endif %} for this project with pre-configured validation, keyboard shortcuts, and task layout.
+      1. Use the [ready-made code](https://clck.ru/U7feQ) for this project with pre-configured validation, keyboard shortcuts, and task layout.

           The Toloker won't be able to submit the response until they: